FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Thread command
 ++++++++++++++++

-Click the "Thread" icon to enter the Thread command editing interface
+Click the "Thread" icon to enter the Thread command editing interface.

 The Thread command is an auxiliary thread function.
 Users can define an auxiliary thread to run simultaneously with the main thread.
 The auxiliary thread mainly performs data interaction with external devices, supports socket communication, obtains robot DI status, robot DO status settings, and obtains robot status information.
 Thread data interaction, the data obtained by the main thread through the auxiliary thread is used to control the judgment of the robot's motion logic, the screenshot of the user program example: